top of page

 19mm at the foil is almost 50% thicker than my current mast and is even thicker than any foil I own.
 I do think this sacrifices performance.
 In order for them to make the adapter system it makes sense that the mast needs to be thicker and I can't imagine the adapters ever breaking off with the new Evolution design.
 However, I'm comfortable saying that I'd prefer a thinner mast at this point.

-Most brands that I have seen have chosen to go thinner, but kept a deeper chord for their performance masts.
+• However, every other brand that I have seen has chosen to go thinner, but kept a deeper chord for their performance masts.

 There's a few different metrics I looked at in my time with this and other masts to try and hone in on why I dislike thickness.
 I compiled the data on several different masts using the same foils.
 30-35 sessions and approximately 500 miles on each mast showed the following:

-So, over 1500+ miles my data pointed too thickness as having a bigger impact on speed.
+• So, after over 1500+ miles on the same three masts and same three foils my data pointed too thickness as having a bigger impact on speed.
 Top speeds on all foils were also set on the non Evolution masts.

-Pump and glide: on the Evolution mast at 19mm thick I only managed to link swell over 1 mile in distance once in all my time with it.
-As the masts I compared it to got thinner, the distance of my swell rides got longer.
-My current mast at 12.8mm thick routinely links swell for rides over 3 miles and the other masts I tested routinely linked swell for over 2 miles.
+• Pump and glide: on the Evolution mast at 19mm thick I only managed to link swell over 1 mile in distance once in all my time with it.
+As the masts I compared it to got thinner and stiffer (pumping the Evolution felt like bouncing on a spring), the distance of my swell rides got longer.
+My current UHM mast at 12.8mm thick routinely links swell for rides over 3 miles (which is my full run) and the other masts I tested routinely linked swell for over 2 miles.
 So, my Evolution best was about 1/3 of what I do most days on my current mast.

 Chord Length: